abhilashlakshman/RhythmicAlly/README.md

 RhythmicAlly was created and is maintained by Abhilash Lakshman.
 Any queries regarding usage or bugs in the code must be addressed to abhilashl@jncasr.ac.in.

 Abhilash L and Sheeba V (manuscript in preparation), RhythmicAlly: Your R and Shiny based open source ally for the analysis of biological rhythms.
 Until this gets published, we would appreciate it if you acknowledged us in case you use this software to analyse your datasets.
+Also, please give this repo a 'star' if you found it useful in your analyses.

 PLEASE READ THE MANUAL BEFORE USING